Your guide fixer-upper mortgage loans

 In this article (Skip to...)

-Check your home loan options.
-Start hereMany of these loans require special appraisals to establish the post-repair value of the home.
-And some may specify the need for an approved general contractor to complete the home improvements.
+Check your fixer-upper home loan options.
+Start hereSome require a special appraisal to estimate the home’s post-renovation value, and others may need an approved contractor to handle the upgrades.

 1. Fannie Mae Homestyle Renovation